-Sending documents to the U.S. Embassy in Tunis
+Sending documents to the U.S. Embassy in Riyadh

 If the U.S. Embassy requests additional information or documentation from you, the consular officer will provide instructions on how to submit those to the embassy.
+You can also view Aramex document drop-off locations online at our Visa Customer Service Site.